NNeuralDynamics/eCLIP-ENCODE-GRCH38/README.md

 ## Overview

+## Requirements

+RNAfold (PRIESSTESS was developed with version 2.4.11)

+STREME (PRIESSTESS was developed with version 5.3.0)

+python3 (PRIESSTESS was developed with version 3.8)

+sklearn (PRIESSTESS was developed with version 0.23.2)

+skopt python package (PRIESSTESS was developed with version 0.8.1)

 ## About the dataset
 This is a eCLIP (enhanced CrossLinking and ImmunoPrecipitation) data obtained from the ENCODE (Encyclopedia of DNA Elements) database. eCLIP is a high-throughput technique used to map RNA-binding protein (RBP) interaction sites across the transcriptome.